YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/05.09.2024 - Day 29/README.md

-Key points of day 29:
+## Day 29: Key Takeaways

+1. **Building a Password Manager**
-1 - Building a Password Manager
+   - Started developing a password manager application.

+2. **Understanding Libraries and Writing Robust Code**
-2 - Starting to understand how libraries work, how to use them and shortcut time, how to write a robust code. and most importantly how to understand what chatGPT writes to me back when he replies to me with some Python codes.
+   - Began to grasp how libraries work, how to utilize them efficiently, and how they help save time in coding.

+3. **Interpreting Python Code from ChatGPT**
+   - Improved in understanding and implementing Python code provided by ChatGPT, allowing for better integration into projects.